Code-m1ner/MLS4-easyapp/README.md

 All Pages:
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Home page | When clicking the "home" button in the navigation bar, the browser redirects me to the home page.
-The is active styling will appear as the home button has a red background. | PASS
+Home page | When clicking the "home" button in the navigation bar on small devices, the browser redirects me to the home page.
+While in devices with larg screen will automatically open a home page | PASS
-Menu page | When clicking the "menu" button in the navigation bar, the browser redirects me to the menu page.
-The is active styling will appear as the menu button has a red background. | PASS
+Products page | When clicking the "New collections are here" button on the left center of the home page, the browser redirects me to the products page. | PASS
 Contact page | When clicking the "contact" button in the navigation bar, the browser redirects me to the contact page.
-The is active styling will appear as the contact button has a red background. | PASS
+The is active styling will appear as the contact button has a red background. | PASS product's detail page | When clicking on any product in the product's page, the browser redirects me to that product's details.
+The page will contain price, information, quantity, size of the product and will have buttons that will allow user to add product to bag or go back to the all product's page but it also allows user to access the write reviews page where only registered users are allowed to edit, delete or write reviews while if the user is admin, the admin is allowed access to edit or delete product a specific product.| PASS
-Book now page | When clicking the "book now" button in the navigation bar, the browser redirects me to the book now page.
-The is active styling will appear as the book now button has a red background.| PASS
+Shopping bag page | When clicking the on "Bag" icon in the far right of the home page, the browser redirects me to my shopping bag page.
+The user will know they are on this page by the heading and how the content is styled giving user full information of what they added to the bag and if there is nothing in the bag, there will be a message alerting user they have nothing in their bag. | PASS
+Check out Page | After the product is added to the bag, the user can click on "Secure Checkout" link to be redirected to the checkout page which contains the 'Details', 'Delivery' and 'Payments' field inputs for the user to fill out to complete their order.
+The page contains also the order summary detailed in a way the user will be able to certify their product.
+The page contains buttons that allows user to adjust their bag or place an order by clicking the "Complete Order" button to order the product. | PASS
+Thank You Page | This page is accessed after the order has been completed successfully with a message alerting user the email being sent to them to confirm their order, the page also contains vital information inserted by user during their product check out. | PASS
+Profile page | This page is accessed by the registered and logged in users.
+On the home page close to the bag icon, there is a man icon labelled "My Account"  that links to a logout and profile page if the user is not an admin of the site while if the user is admin, the user will have an added link named "Product Management".
+The "Profile page contains user's order history and personal information saved by default. | PASS
+Produc Management | This page is accessed by only the admin of the site and this is located on the like labelled "My Account" on the home page.
+Admin has the ability to upload new products. | PASS
-Manage booking page | When clicking the "manage bookings" button in the navigation bar, the browser redirects me to the manage booking page.
+Register page | When clicking the "My account" icon in the hompage close to the bag icon, link opens a dropdown menu with links to register if not user and login if registered user.
+By clicking the register link the browser redirects me to the register page.
+The user will know they are on this page by the information required by site to user to provide. | PASS
+Logout page | When clicking the "My account" icon, the link opens a dropdown menu with a link "Logout" if the user is logned in and  the browser redirects me to a confirmation page if I'm certain of my choice.
 The user will know they are on this page by the heading. | PASS
-Edit profile page | Checked foreground information is not distracted by backgrounds| PASS Register page | When clicking the "register" button in the navigation bar, the browser redirects me to the register page.
-The user will know they are on this page by the heading. | PASS
-Login / Logout page | When clicking the "login" or "logout button in the navigation bar, the browser redirects me to the login or logout page.
-The user will know they are on this page by the heading. | PASS
-Foreground & background colour | Checked foreground information is not distracted by background animation. | PASS Text | Checked that all fonts and colours used are consistent. | PASS
+Text | Checked that all fonts and colours used are consistent. | PASS

 ### Footer